ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     [GA4GH AAI Specification Embedded Token format](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#embedded-token-issued-by-broker)
     as a base64 string.

--   Identity Brokers, Claim Clearinghouses, and their Clients MUST conform to the
+-   Claim Signatories, Identity Brokers, Claim Clearinghouses, and their Clients MUST conform to the
     [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md)
     requirements for Embedded Tokens in their use of RI Claim Embedded Tokens.

 -   Validation, as outlined elsewhere in this specification and the GA4GH AAI Specification, MUST be performed before RI Claim Embedded Tokens are used for identity or authorization.

 -   The "jti" is REQUIRED.

--   If the OIDC Access Token format is used (i.e. the "scope" claim contains the "openid" scope), the /userinfo endpoint is unused but the /introspect endpoint if available for
+-   If the OIDC Access Token format is used (i.e. the "scope" claim contains the "openid" scope) as per the GA4GH AAI Specification's Embedded Token encoding options, then the /userinfo endpoint is unused but the /introspect endpoint MUST be available for [claim polling](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#claim-polling).
-    [claim polling](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md#claim-polling).

 ### RI Claim Embedded Token Format